 Hovey Pond Park is a 10 acre urban park with a gazebo and picnic tables.
 It’s not your average park as there is a group of volunteers who cultivate beautiful floral gardens.

 Hudson River Park 44 acres to roam and 6 miles of the Hudson River to enjoy.
 Not for swimming, but there is a motorized boat launch free of charge.
-Pickle ball, softball, fishing, and basketball, not to mention a great playground make this a wonderful spot.
+Pickleball, softball, fishing, and basketball, not to mention a great playground make this a wonderful spot.
 Pack extra snacks!

 The Hudson River Nature Trail does allow swimming.
 It’s an easy hike and you can select a spot on the boulders on the river’s edge to have your picnic!

-West End Park - This sweet three acre park has grass to run around in, basketball courts, and a covered picnic shelter.
+West End Park - This sweet three-acre park has grass to run around in, basketball courts, and a covered picnic shelter.
 The bright colors of the playground thrill little kids and it is convenient to the Northway.

-Beginning July 27th you can take a ride on the Northwoods Scenic Gondola at Gore Mountain and picnic with an incomparable view!
+Take a ride on the Northwoods Scenic Gondola at Gore Mountain and picnic with an incomparable view!

 What to pack?
-Sunscreen, bug spray (you may not need it, but just in case), water, a food, and a trash bag.
+Sunscreen, bug spray (you may not need it, but just in case), water, food, and a trash bag.
 Whatever you do, have fun, take pictures, and let us know how it was for you!